-As respects consistency, the actuary would, for example, ensure that the policy liabilities provide for any risk of asset depreciation (C-1 risk) and of interest rate change (C-3 risk) for any deposit liabilities which the actuary did not value and which are separately reported without such provision, and provide consistently for cash flow gross of reinsurance and reinsurance cash flow, except that reinsurance cash flow would also take account of the financial condition of the reinsurer.
+As respects consistency, the actuary would, for example, ensure that the insurance contract liabilities provide consistently for cash flow gross of reinsurance and reinsurance cash flow, except that reinsurance cash flow would also take account of the financial condition of the reinsurer.

-As respects double counting and omission, the actuary would, for example, ensure that the same assets are not allocated twice to support liabilities, and provision for asset depreciation (C-1 risk) in valuing the policy liabilities does not duplicate any provision for asset depreciation deducted from the asset side of the balance sheet.
+As respects double counting and omission, the actuary would, for example, ensure that the same assets are not allocated twice to support liabilities, and provision for asset depreciation (C-1 risk) in valuing the insurance contract liabilities does not duplicate any provision for asset depreciation deducted from the asset side of the balance sheet.